 Maximum course load registration is a combined total of 12 hours of graduate course work and/or undergraduate prerequisite course work during the Fall and Spring semesters and 9 hours during the Summer term.

 Minimum course load registration is a combined total of 6 hours of graduate course work and/or undergraduate prerequisite course work during the Fall and Spring semesters and 3 hours during the Summer term.

 Course load registration must be approved by the student's graduate coordinator/director or graduate faculty advisor.
 Appeals for increasing or decreasing the course load requirements should be made to the student's academic dean, whose decision is final.

 Adding and Dropping Courses

 A course may be added or dropped only during regular registration dates as indicated in the University Calendar.
 After registration is over, a student may withdraw from a class or resign from the University by completing the proper form(s) and obtaining the required signatures.
-Withdrawal/Resignation forms are available in the Records and Registration Office.
+Withdrawal/Resignation forms are available in the Office of the Registrar Office.

 Courses combining instruction of undergraduate and graduate students clearly differentiate the course requirements for both groups and require the graduate student to perform work at a substantially higher level of complexity and maturity.